empicano/aiomqtt/README.md

             print(message.payload)
 ```

-aiomqtt combines the stability of the time-proven [paho-mqtt](https://github.com/eclipse/paho.mqtt.python) library with an intuitive, idiomatic asyncio interface:
+aiomqtt combines the stability of the time-proven [paho-mqtt](https://github.com/eclipse/paho.mqtt.python) library with an idiomatic asyncio interface:

 - No more callbacks! 👍
 - No more return codes (welcome to the `MqttError`)